 An editor’s top resource is a style guide.
-Style guides dictate how to format elements like bulleted lists, and how to handle hyphenation, capitalization, and even certain elements of spelling, grammar, and punctuation.
+Style guides dictate how to format elements like bulleted lists and how to handle punctuation, capitalization, and certain elements of spelling and grammar.
+But which style guide should be used for which type of material?
+This handy guide explains it all.

 THE BIG TWO